ropensci/pathviewr/README.md

 [![](https://badges.ropensci.org/409_status.svg)](https://github.com/ropensci/software-review/issues/409)
 <!-- badges: end -->

-`pathviewR` offers tools to import, clean, and visualize animal movement data from motion capture systems such as [Optitrack’s Motive](https://optitrack.com/software/motive/), the [Straw Lab’s Flydra](https://github.com/strawlab/flydra), or other sources.
+`pathviewR` offers tools to import, clean, and visualize movement data, particularly from motion capture systems such as [Optitrack’s Motive](https://optitrack.com/software/motive/), the [Straw Lab’s Flydra](https://github.com/strawlab/flydra), or other sources.
 We provide functions to remove artifacts, standardize tunnel position and tunnel axes, select a region of interest, isolate specific trajectories, fill gaps in trajectory data, and calculate 3D and per-axis velocity.
-For experiments of visual guidance, we also provide functions that use animal position to estimate perception of visual stimuli.
+For experiments of visual guidance, we also provide functions that use subject position to estimate perception of visual stimuli.

 ## Installation